 What is floating island dessert?

-The floating island is a creamy and melting dessert where the foaming meringue resembling an island floats on a crème Anglaise.
+Floating island dessert is a creamy and melting dessert where the foaming meringue resembling an island floats on a vanilla custard sauce (crème Anglaise).
+The dessert is also known as oeufs à la neige, meaning "snow eggs" in English.

 Ingredients

-Sugar: use a superfine type of sugar: caster sugar or baker's sugar, to make the meringue.
+- Sugar: Use a superfine type of sugar: caster sugar or baker's sugar, to make the meringue.
 Process it with a food processor for a few seconds to make granulated white sugar superfine.

-Eggs: take whole eggs out of the refrigerator and separate egg whites from egg yolks using an egg separator.
+- Eggs: Take whole eggs out of the refrigerator and separate egg whites from egg yolks using an egg separator.
 Then bring both egg whites and the yolks to room temperature.

-Water is used to make sugar syrup while caramelizing nuts.
+- Water is used to make sugar syrup while caramelizing nuts.

-Butter: the recipe calls for unsalted butter.
+- Butter: The recipe calls for unsalted butter.

-Salt enhances the flavor of caramelized nuts.
+- Salt enhances the flavor of caramelized nuts.
 Replace it with fleur de sel if desired.

+- Milk: Use whole milk to make creme Anglaise.
+To lighten up the dessert, replace it with low-fat milk.
 To make it the opposite, to increase the richness of creme Anglaise, replace half of the whole milk with heavy cream.

-Vanilla bean: use Madagascar vanilla beans or replace a vanilla bean with one sachet of vanilla sugar.
+- Vanilla bean: Use Madagascar vanilla beans or replace a vanilla bean with one sachet of vanilla sugar.

 How to make floating island dessert

-Mix egg yolks with scraped seeds of the vanilla pod and sugar using a hand whisk (photo 1).
+Step 1.
+To make crème Anglaise, split the vanilla bean lengthwise and scrape the seeds.
+Mix egg yolks with scraped seeds of the vanilla pod and sugar using a hand whisk.

+Step 2.
 Place milk in a small saucepan and bring to a boil.
 Pour the hot milk into the egg yolk mixture, stirring constantly.

+Step 4.
 Stop cooking just before boiling (using a cooking thermometer, check the temperature that has to be between 179-183°F or 82-84°C).
-Please don't exceed the custard's temperature of 185°F or 85°C!
+Don't exceed the custard's temperature of 185°F (85°C).

-If you do not have a cooking thermometer, use the test.
+Pro tip: If you do not have a cooking thermometer, use the test.
 Wait until the white foam disappears.
 If the custard coats the back of a spoon well and holds a trace while drawing your finger across it, creme Anglaise is ready.

-Using a brush, lightly oil the cavities of the half-sphere molds.
+Step 8.
+Using a brush, lightly oil the cavities of the silicone half-sphere molds.

+Step 9.
 Transfer the meringue to a pastry bag fitted with Ateco plain pastry tip 809 and push it into half-spheres.

-Or use a large spoon instead, then even top with a bent spatula (photo 4).
+Or use a large spoon instead, then even top with a bent spatula (photo 2).

+Step 10.
 Bake for 3 minutes on the middle rack of the oven (no baking sheet is required).
-Remove the mold from the oven, and let it stand for a few minutes (photo 5).

-Turn out the mold onto parchment paper and slightly press each silicone half-sphere to release the baked mounds of meringue (photo 6).
-Refrigerate until ready to assemble.
+Step 11.
+Remove the mold from the oven, and let it stand for a few minutes (photo 3).
+Turn out the mold onto parchment paper and slightly press each silicone half-sphere to release the baked mounds of meringue (photo 4).

+Step 14.
+Place water and sugar in a saucepan and cook till the temperature is 239°F (115°C).
 Add the roasted nuts and caramelize them while constantly stirring with a wooden spoon.

-At first, hazelnuts will be covered with sugar syrup (photo 7); then, they will get coated with sugar (photo 8).
+At first, hazelnuts will be covered with sugar syrup (photo 5); then, they will get coated with sugar (photo 6).

 Finally, the sugar will start melting and caramelizing, coating the nuts.
 At this point, add butter and salt, stirring constantly.